Marketing at Menlo

 From both an anthropological and a business perspective, it's correct and he also admitted that it's a complicated, noisy world.
 So everyone has an opinion on marketing and loves to give advice, yet one truth remains: there's no single winning formula for every business.
 And so it goes with marketing formulas.
 Each one works until it doesn't, and then everyone pretends they never believed in it anyway.

-It's worth noting that I'm skipping the purpose section here.
-Purpose is ultimately about the future you want to create, how your work will change a specific arena in ways people value.
+I'm skipping purpose here.
+Purpose is about the future you want to create.
+How your work changes things people care about.

 and of course the Big No's: